 Then, we mentally visited the worst case scenario about a robber possibly getting a ladder to try to get into my bedroom.
 We finished the story with “EVEN IF that happened, I would still be O.K.”

-Here is the basic pattern to apply to overcoming all fears.
+Here is the basic pattern to overcoming all fears:

 1. Make the unknown, known.